 All proposals submitted via NSPIRES in response to this CAN shall include a required electronic Cover Page form that is accessed at http://nspires.nasaprs.com.
 This form comprises several distinct sections: a Cover Page that contains the identifier information for the proposing institution and personnel; a Proposal Summary that provides an overview of the proposed investigation that is suitable for release through a publicly accessible archive if the proposal is selected; and a Budget Summary of the proposed research effort.
 Unless specified in the program description itself, no other forms are required for proposal submission via NSPIRES.
-See the NASA Guidebook for Proposers, Sections 2 and 3, for further details.
+See the NASA Guidebook for Proposers for further details.

-The required elements of the proposal, including the project description, shall be submitted as one or more PDF documents that are attached to the Cover Page using the tools in NSPIRES.
-It is possible that the complete proposal is submitted as a single, SEARCHABLE, unlocked PDF document that contains the complete proposal, including the project description section and budget justification, assembled in the order provided in this CAN and uploaded using the tools in NSPIRES.
-One advantage of submitting the proposal as one PDF document is that it is easier for the proposer to create a table of contents that will be correct.
-If separate files are uploaded, there may be slight differences in page numbering due to the concatenation process.
-Any mismatch with the table of contents caused by this process will not impact the evaluation of the proposal.
+The required elements of the proposal, including the project description, shall be submitted as one PDF document that is attached to the Cover Page using the tools in NSPIRES.
+The complete proposal is submitted as a single, SEARCHABLE, unlocked PDF document that contains the complete proposal, including the project description section and budget justification, assembled in the order provided in this CAN and uploaded using the tools in NSPIRES.
+One advantage of submitting the proposal as one PDF document is that it is easy to upload.

 NSPIRES will provide a list of all elements that make up an electronic proposal, and the system will conduct an element check to identify any item(s) that is (are) apparently missing or incomplete.
 The element check may produce warnings and/or identify errors.
 Uploading the proposal in one PDF file is likely to create warnings as part of the element check.
 These warnings should be ignored as such warnings do not preclude proposal submission.
-However, an error in the element check will preclude submission.